LINUX-OASIS/BASH-ANSI-COLOR-ESCAPE-SEQUENCE-DISPLAYER/README.md

 </p>

 <p align="center">
   A comprehensive visual reference for ANSI escape codes in Bash.
-This script demonstrates various methods for coloring and styling terminal text and, most importantly, prints the raw escape code for each example, allowing developers to easily copy and paste them into their own scripts.
+This script demonstrates various methods for coloring and styling terminal text and, most importantly, prints the raw escape code for [...]
 </p>

 ---